ida-que/First_Autotest/README.md

-## GIT - homework 1 - First_Autotest publishing with git init
+## GIT - homework 1 - GIT_init publishing with git init
 This is a part of GIT homework 1.
 To see all the GIT homeworks, click [here](https://github.com/ida-que/GIT-homeworks).</br>
 _Note: To work with GIT repos, I used some of these necessary tools:_
 - _a GitHub account_